John C. Frémont: Response to Confederate threat

 Responding the best he could to the Confederate and state militia threat, Frémont raised volunteer troops, purchased open market weapons and equipment, and sent his wife, Jessie, to Washington, D.C., where she lobbied President Lincoln for more reinforcements.
 While commanding the Department of the West, Frémont was looking for a brigadier general to command a post at Cairo.
 At first Frémont was going to appoint John Pope, but upon the recommendation of Major McKinstry, he interviewed unobtrusive Brigadier General Ulysses S. Grant.
 Grant had a reputation for being a "drifter and a drunkard" in the Old Army, but Frémont viewed Grant independently using his own judgment.
 Frémont concluded that Grant was an "unassuming character not given to self elation, of dogged persistence, of iron will".
-Frémont chose Grant and appointed him commander of the Cairo post in October 1861.
+Frémont chose Grant and appointed him commander of the Cairo post at the end of August 1861.
 Grant was sent to Ironton, with 3,000 untrained troops, to stop a potential Confederate attack led by Confederate General William J. Hardee.
 Immediately thereafter, Frémont sent Grant to Jefferson City, to keep it safe from a potential attack by Confederate General Price a week after the Battle of Wilson's Creek.
 Grant got the situation in control at Jefferson City, drilling and disciplining troops, increased supply lines, and deploying troops on the outskirts of the city.
 The city was kept safe as Price and his troops, badly battered from the Battle of Wilson's Creek, retreated.

 With Price retreating, Frémont become more aggressive and went on the offensive.
 Frémont knew the key to victory in the West was capturing control of the Mississippi River for the Union forces.
 Frémont decided to meet Confederate General Leonidas Polk head-on to control the trunk of the Mississippi.
 In a turning point of the Civil War, on August 27, 1861, Frémont gave Ulysses S. Grant field command in charge of a combined Union offensive whose goal was to capture Memphis, Vicksburg, and New Orleans, to keep Missouri and Illinois safe from Confederate attack.
 On August 30, Grant assumed charge of the Union Army on the Mississippi.
 With Frémont's approval, Grant proceeded to capture Paducah, Kentucky, without firing a shot, after Polk had violated Kentucky neutrality and had captured Columbus.
 The result was that the Kentucky legislature voted to remain in the Union.